 - Development contributions being \$773,000 higher than expected.
 This is a timing issue dependent on when new subdivisions and building developments are liable for development contributions. - Reserve Financial Contributions being \$398,000 higher than expected due to an increase in building consents issued over budgeted. - Assets vested in Council being \$2,156,000 lower than expected.
-This is mainly due to the timing of new subdivisions and when the assets are vested in Council. - NZTA subsidies are \$2,251,000 higher than expected due to December 2011 flood event damage on which we received 63% subsidy for the roading expenditure. - Government subsidies are \$1,498,000 higher than expected due to subsidies received from the Ministry of Civil Defence and Emergency Management towards river expenditure on the December 2010 Aorere River flood event. - Cycleway income is down \$799,000 due to the timing of the construction of the Tasman Cycle Loop. - Other income is down on budget due to connection fees and application fees being below budget due to the current economic conditions.
+This is mainly due to the timing of new subdivisions and when the assets are vested in Council. - NZTA subsidies are \$2,251,000 higher than expected due to emergency works expenditure on which we received 63% subsidy for the roading expenditure.
+[Note: This includes \$1,974,000 received from NZTA towards the December 2011 flood event damage]. - Government subsidies are \$1,498,000 higher than expected due to subsidies received from the Ministry of Civil Defence and Emergency Management towards river expenditure on the December 2010 Aorere River flood event. - Cycleway income is down \$799,000 due to the timing of the construction of the Tasman Cycle Loop. - Other income is down on budget due to connection fees and application fees being below budget due to the current economic conditions.